Datapack-Registry/default/README.md

 <img align="right" width="128" height="128" alt="image" src="https://github.com/Datapack-Registry/.github/blob/main/profile/profile.png" />

-This repository keeps track of Minecrafts generated default data for a datapack for every version since version [`17w43a`](https://minecraft.wiki/w/Java_Edition_17w43a).
+This repository keeps track of Minecrafts generated default data and reports for a datapack for every version since version [`17w43a`](https://minecraft.wiki/w/Java_Edition_17w43a).
 Every hour a check is made to see if there is a new Minecraft version.
 If a new version is available, it will be published on the [`generated`](https://github.com/Datapack-Registry/default/tree/generated) branch with the corresponding tag of the version.

 Generated Assets can be found here: [Resourcepack-Registry/default](https://github.com/Resourcepack-Registry/default)